The Truth About “Natural” Perfumes: What Are Isolates and How to Spot Them

 As clean beauty and natural wellness become more popular, the perfume industry is also riding the wave—marketing fragrances as "all-natural," "organic," or "plant-based."
 But what do these terms really mean?
 And are these perfumes truly natural, or just cleverly branded?

 Here’s what most consumers don’t know: many “natural” perfumes contain isolates—single aromatic compounds extracted from plants.
 While these are derived from plants, they are often highly concentrated and can behave more like synthetic chemicals when used in perfumes.
 Keep in mind that isolates marketed as "natural isolates" are not necessarily natural and organic.
 Once taken from its natural environment, its characteristics and functions changes.
 Moreover, most of these marketed "natural isolates" often lack organic certification, meaning their extraction or processing may involve synthetic solvents or steps that alter their chemical structure—potentially compromising their purity and safety.
+Learn more about the negative effects of marketed "natural isolates" without organic certificates.
+These isolates can easily be disguised as "natural" while sharing the same INCI chemical name as the synthetic isolates.

 What Are Isolates in Perfume?